Underfloor heating with carpet

 Step 3: Roll Out the Red Carpet (or Whatever Colour You've Chosen)

-Step 5: Wait a Tick
+Step 5: Hold on a Moment

 Step 6: Enjoy!